Gain Access to My Writing Resource Drive!

 Video 1: Shows how to record lessons with Zoom and a document camera.
 Even if you don’t have a camera, watch this training to learn how to record your lesson with Zoom.

 Video 2: Shows how to record lessons with Zoom and a graphics tablet.
 At the end, I show you how to record lessons by modeling in Google Slides with no tools necessary (no document camera or tablet).

 Writing Lesson Plans

 Both videos feature resources from the Simplify Writing program.
 The program provides the lesson plans, graphic organizers, and exactly what to say during your mini-lesson.
 It truly is no-prep for both classroom & distance learning lessons.
-As a part of this training, you can click the button below to get a month’s worth of writing lessons.

 Method 1: Using a Document Camera